TCF Canada exam explained: structure, speaking tasks 1–3 and scoring guide

 Near-native control with nuance and precision in almost any situation.

-Why the speaking part feels so challenging
+Why the TCF Canada speaking test feels challenging

 • You speak directly with an examiner.
 No multiple choice, no second try.
 All hesitations are heard.